Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-`delay()` suspends the coroutine, not the thread.

-The Main thread can continue processing other work.

-Compare this with:

 ```kotlin
 Thread.sleep(5000)
 ```

-`Thread.sleep()` blocks the Main thread.

 ---

 ## What is `NonCancellable`?

 - `NonCancellable` is a special `CoroutineContext` element.
--   It prevents cancellation from stopping the block while that block is
+- It prevents cancellation from stopping the block while that block is executing.
-    executing.
 - It is mainly useful for cleanup or critical final operations.
+- Use it narrowly; do not make normal business work ignore cancellation.

 ```kotlin
 try {